Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 - Images for each Kaiju with the correct file paths set (each image is 200 x 200 in the app)

 ### Debugging and Troubleshooting

+- Images not loading from Github
-- Sometimes images will not all load correctly from Github.
-I could not find a way to catch this error in my code.
-If you have suggestions please let me know!
-If all the images do not load press the Refresh Dataframe button in the sidebar or clear the Streamlit cache from the Streamlit hamburger menu.
+  - Sometimes images do not always load from Github.
+I could not find a way to catch this error.
+If this happens when using the app you can use the Refresh Dataframe button in the Sidebar to rerun Streamlit.
+You can also clear the Streamlit Cache but going to the Streamlit hamburger menu.

+ - st.dialog not functioning as expected
+  - I avoided using the st.dialog in my app becuase exiting out by pressing ESC or clicking the close button does not trigger anything in Streamlit.
+Looks like a bug.

 ### Feedback and Ideas
-- Your feedback ideas and experience are always welcome.
+- Your feedback ideas are important to me and always welcome.